JohnPPinto/energy-consumption-forecasting/README.md

 While creating the firewall rule, three steps are important, first, the target tags need to be mentioned in my case I kept it "ecf-ports", second the source filter sets the IPv4 range with the localhost i.e. 0.0.0.0/0 and the last is setting the TCP ports mentioned above.

 2. Creating a Firewall Rule - IAP for TCP Tunneling \
-&emsp; In this step, the same method as before is used here, but the only difference is that GCP uses Identity-Aware Proxy(IAP) a zero trust model for accessing Virtual Machine. \
+&emsp; In this step, the same method as before is used here, but the only difference is that GCP uses an Identity-Aware Proxy(IAP) a zero trust model for accessing Virtual Machine. \
 Similar to above, the three steps to be done are, first setting the targets to "All instances in the network", second the source filter sets the IPv4 range at 35.235.240.0/20 and the last is setting the TCP ports at 22 for SSH and 3389 for RDP.

 3. Service Account for Virtual Machine \